-With $5 million in hand, The Routing Company is giving public transit authorities a ride-sharing service – TechCrunch
+With $5 million in hand, The Routing Company is giving public transit authorities a ridesharing service – TechCrunch

 Cox came on board as an advisor to the company initially, but decided to join the ride full-time after seeing the technology that Wallar and van der Zee had developed.

-Now, with $5 million in new financing led by the MIT deeptech investment fund, The Engine, and $6.5 million in total financing, the company is taking its tech to transit authorities around the world.
+Now, with $5 million in new financing led by the MIT deep tech investment fund The Engine, and $6.5 million in total financing, the company is taking its tech to transit authorities around the world.

 “We are thrilled to support The Routing Company.
-They have cracked the code for dynamic shared rides at scale.” said Reed Sturtevant, general partner of The Engine.
-“Smart ride sharing solutions for cities will have a ripple effect.
-Innovation in transit could quickly reduce congestion, shorten commute times for those who can’t afford to live in the city where they work, and help the environment.”
+They have cracked the code for dynamic shared rides at scale,” said Reed Sturtevant, general partner of The Engine.
+“Smart ridesharing solutions for cities will have a ripple effect.
+Innovation in transit could quickly reduce congestion, shorten commute times for those who can’t afford to live in the city where they work and help the environment.”

 The idea is to take the services that private companies had been trying to offer to consumers, and bring the benefits to everyone.